 “What is important about living in London, for me, is the environment and people you surround yourself with.
 Choosing to live at Battersea Power Station was about being part of somewhere iconic, being in a beautiful space, joining a community and surrounding myself with like-minded people.” – Stephanie, Battersea Power Station resident

 Other notable new-build developments in Nine Elms include Dalian Wanda’s One Nine Elms (now sold to Guangzhou R&F Properties) – close to Vauxhall Station and completing in late 2019.
 This exclusive skyscraper scheme is part residential development, part luxury hotel – the five-star Wanda Vista.
 Nine Elms is also welcoming the unique Versace-designed DAMAC Tower to the area.
-Previously known as Aykon London One, this 50-storey shrine to opulence and elegance is in construction and set to complete in 2020.
+Previously known as Aykon London One, this 50-storey shrine to opulence and elegance will complete in 2020.

 Nine Elms’ transport transformation

 The area’s entire transport network is being overhauled, with new bus services, a new river pier now in action at Battersea Power Station, and extensions to the Thames River path among the list of improvements.
 There’s a new Thames bridge on the way, too, which promises to link Nine Elms with Pimlico.
-At the scheme’s core is the Northern line extension, which will create two new Zone 1 tube hubs in 2020 – Nine Elms and Battersea Power Station – and connect Nine Elms residents to the West End and the City in less than 15 minutes.
+At the core is the Northern line extension, which will create two new Zone 1 stations in 2020; and connect residents to the City in less than 15 minutes.
 The Nine Elms Point residential development, by Barratt Homes, comprises of 645 competitively-priced apartments right next to the planned Nine Elms station.
+As well as this, this development is one of the best places to live in Nine Elms.

 All in all, Nine Elms’ dramatic transformation has the world watching.
 And to think it all began as a riverside path lined with nine elm trees…